If you’re curious about the Kingston A400, we’ve got all the information you need right here.

 The CrystalDiskInfo isn’t really a benchmark, you can’t determine your SSD’s performance with it.
 However, it’s a handy software to use if you want to see your solid state drive’s specifications and overall health.

-You can see current temperature, health status, errors, power on hours and so on.
+You can see the current temperature, health status, errors, power-on hours, and so on.

 At first, we tested our Kingston A400 with CrystalDiskMark software.
 It’s one of the most widely known and used benchmarks out there.